Jody Wilson-Raybould Net Worth 2023, Age, Husband, Children, Height, Family, Parents, Salary

 Jody Wilson-Raybould was appointed the We Wai Kai representative to the FNFA.
 The borrowing members of the FNFA elected Wilson-Raybould as chair in 2013, 2014 and 2015.
 The FNFA is a not-for-profit that pools the public borrowing requirements of qualifying First Nations and issues bonds on the strength of a central credit.
 Under Wilson-Raybould, the FNFA issued its inaugural debenture in 2014 in the amount $96 million.
 This issue was reopened in 2015 adding an additional $50 million.

-Wilson-Raybould was first elected regional chief of the BC Assembly of First Nations in 2009.
+Wilson-Raybould w as first elected regional chief of the BC Assembly of First Nations in 2009.
 The regional chief is elected by the 203 First Nations in BC.
 She is credited with bringing the chiefs together, which was reflected in her being re-elected regional chief in November 2012.
 She won on the first ballot with nearly 80% of the vote.

 As regional chief, Wilson-Raybould concentrated on the need for nation-building, good governance, and empowering indigenous peoples to take the practical steps necessary to implement the United Nations Declaration on the Rights of Indigenous Peoples and to realize the promise of the recognition of Aboriginal and treaty rights in section 35 of the Constitution Act, 1982.
 She focused on reconciliation between First Nations and the province of BC and Canada by advancing 1) the cause of First Nations’ strong and appropriate governance, 2) fair access to lands and resources, 3) improved education and 4) individual health.

 In 2011 and 2012, Wilson-Raybould co-authored the BCAFN Governance Toolkit: A Guide to Nation Building.
-Part 1 of the Governance Toolkit – The Governance Report, which h as been acclaimed as the most comprehensive report of its kind in Canada, setting out what First Nations in BC are doing with respect to transitioning their governance from under the Indian Act to a post-colonial world based on recognition of aboriginal title and rights.
+Part 1 of the Governance Toolkit – The Governance Report, which has been acclaimed as the most comprehensive report of its kind in Canada, setting out what First Nations in BC are doing with respect to transitioning their governance from under the Indian Act to a post-colonial world based on recognition of aboriginal title and rights.

 In 2012, Jody Wilson-Raybould and the BCAFN launched Part 2 of the Governance Toolkit – The Governance Self-Assessment and Part 3 – Guide to Community Engagement: Navigating Our Way Beyond the Post-Colonial Door.
 In 2014, a second edition of The Governance Report was released.
 In 2015, Wilson-Raybould and the BCAFN released A User’s Guide to the BCAFN Governance Toolkit: Supporting Leaders of Change.